Robertrigo/robertrigo.github.com/dnd/_subclass/cavalier/scales.md

   - name: Discern Lies
     lvl: 18
     desc: |
       At 18th level, you can tell if people are lying around you.
-As an action you can create a *zone of truth* around you.
+As an action you can create a <spell>Zone of Truth<spell> around you.
 The save DC is equal to the result of your Insight skill check.
 Once you use this ability, you can't use it again until you finish a long rest.

 ---